kowey/traces-through-time/devel/README.md

 Scripts for the nimrodel development loop:

+## Getting started

+1. Create the directory GOLD
+2. Extract the most recent ttt-gold-YYYY-MM-DD.tar.bz file in it (you should thus have GOLD/ttt-gold-YYYY-MM-DD)
+3. Copy or rename that directory to GOLD/working

 ## Introduction

 As background, we have a small amount of sample manually annotated data (not distributed with this repository alas), so we work in a sort of
 loop:

-1. hack on nimrodel a bit
+1. hack on nimrodel a bit (don't forget to git commit)
 2. run nimrodel again (./run-nimrodel.sh)

+   - this will run nimrodel and save the results in working/DATASET/json-nimrodel-new (for a variety of different datasets)
-3. generate a before and after report comparing results not just with the reference annotations but also with the latest saved results from nimrodel (done by script above)
+   - it will also generate a before and after report comparing the results with the reference manual annotations and the latest blessed results from nimrodel
-4. if satisfied save the latest batch of results (./mark-latest.sh)
+3. if satisfied save the latest batch of results (./bless-results.sh)

-## Setting this up

-1. Create the directory GOLD
-2. Extract the latest ttt-gold-YYYY-MM-DD.tar.bz file in it (you should thus have GOLD/ttt-gold-YYYY-MM-DD)
-3. Copy or rename that directory to GOLD/latest